boazbk/tcs/lec_06a_universality.md

-One of the most significant results we showed for NAND programs is the notion of _universality_: that a NAND program can evaluate other NAND programs.
+One of the most significant results we showed for NAND-CIRC programs is the notion of _universality_: that a NAND-CIRC program can evaluate other NAND-CIRC programs.
 However, there was a significant caveat in this notion.
-To evaluate a NAND program of $s$ lines, we needed to use a bigger number of lines than $s$.
+To evaluate a NAND-CIRC program of $s$ lines, we needed to use a bigger number of lines than $s$.
 It turns out that NAND++ allows us to "break out of this cycle" and obtain a truly _universal NAND++_ program $U$ that can evaluate all other programs, including programs that have more lines than $U$ itself.
 (This is not something special to NAND++ but is a feature of many other computational models.)
 The existence of such a universal program has far reaching applications.